ralsaifi/node-inventorysys/README.md

 I created the system to learn about node.js and the express framework.

 ## Database credentials needs to be supplied before using the application
-The system uses a Mysql database, database credentials need to be supplied inside the '/database/database.class.js' in the 'connect' method
+The system uses a Mysql database.
+Database credentials need to be supplied inside the '/database/database.class.js' in the 'connect' method

 Some of the tools used to build the project: